rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset/Proposed Dataset Property.md

 taxonomy of these tasks from visual perception to reasoning feasibility of datasets create a table and say what can be created and what can be done can we elicit the failue understanding of the models in this task

+Given a pair or a collection of image, match with the sentence ( Or like give the movie name )